 Native American Housing Improvement Program (NAHIP)

-Purpose: Provides funding to Native American families for essential home repairs and improvements on tribal lands.
+Purpose: The goal is to give Native American families money for necessary home renovations and repairs on their ancestral grounds.

 Who Qualifies for HUD Home Improvement Grants?

-Purpose of Repairs: The grant funds must be used for eligible repairs or upgrades, such as safety improvements, energy-efficient modifications, or accessibility enhancements.
+Purpose of Repairs: The grant funds must be utilized for qualified repairs or upgrades such as upgrades to accessibility energy-efficient modifications or safety measures.

 Read- Free Home Repair Grants $12500 For Disabled Veterans